voicegain/platform/ANNOUNCE-TR.md

 If you encounter any problems, just give us a shout at support@voicegain.ai

+### October 24, 2022

+The release addresses these specific Transcribe App issues:

+* Admin users now have access to a page for managing all Speakers
+* Added ability to assign transcript speaker to a known Speaker (with or without voice signature) - also create new Speaker if needed
+* Older projects were not generating topics
+* Saving a project used to switch it to a different one

 ### October 21, 2022

 This release includes improved punctuation for the English Offline transcription.